dojx/Multilayer-Perceptron/README.md

     ```
     perceptron = Perceptron(1, layers) # (Input dimension, Layers)
     ```
-    The first argument is the length of each input.
-The second argument is the number of neurons and the activation function of every layer.
+    The first argument is the length of each input (must be 1-dimensional).
+The second argument is a tuple containing the number of neurons and the activation function of every layer.
 Example:
     ```
     layers = (
         (15, 'SIG'), # 15 neurons, sigmoid activation